faltastic/pixelSortLive/README.md

 * Play = starts and stops the pixel sorting
 * Reload = restart the sorting on the current image

+* Back/Next Image = goes back or forwards one image
 * No Flip = toggle flipping image in the photoset (default: on)

-* Next Image = load next image in the photoset
+* Random Mode/Matrix = set a new random mode or matrix on the next image
+* Sort speed = speed up the sorting effect by skipping 1-5 pixels

 * Sort Flip = flip the sorting thersholds
 * Wrap = toggle wrapping pixels on image edges on/off (default: on)

 * Mode = choose between 6 sorting algorithims
 * Sort Matrix = the direction in which the sorting is to be done
+* CLR = zeroes the current matrix

 * Range = lower and upper brightness thersholds of which pixels to be sorted